 All of the entrances to our residence halls are locked and secure 24-hour a day using a swipe card system.
 Students may enter their residence halls using their Saint Francis ID card.

 Crime Information and Crime Statistics are available for dissemination to our students, faculty, staff and visitors at the University Police Department Office.
 A campus crime log is maintained detailing all reported incidents and is open for review to any person.
 Information on crimes that occur on campus is also provided to the Troubadour student newspaper for publication.
 An annual report of all crimes is compiled and forwarded to the Pennsylvania State Police each January.
 Members of the State Police forward this information to the FBI for inclusion in the Uniform Crime Report (UCR).
-You may request an electronic copy of our Clery Report or view the SFU Clery Report online.
+You may request a copy of the Clery Report by e-mail or view the SFU Clery Report online.

 Saint Francis University117 Evergreen DriveP.O.
 Box 600Loretto, PA 15940